The Confederate battle flag in South Carolina: From the battlefield to the Capitol to a museum

 On July 9, Haley signed the bill into law with nine pens, one for each of the victims killed at Emanuel AME Church.
 The pens were made gifts to their loved ones.

-Then it will begin life anew — this time, as a museum piece.
+Now it takes on a new life — this time as a museum piece.

 By Ben Brumfield